 Michele Guarino is the Owner and Founder of A Second Office, LLC.
-Michele brings 33 years of experience supporting top-level executives in the corporate, legal, real estate, financial, leadership, and software start-up markets.
+Michele brings over 37 years of experience supporting top-level executives in the corporate, legal, real estate, financial, leadership, and software start-up markets.

 She has held such positions as Paralegal, Executive Assistant to C-Level and other top level executives, Office Manager, Facilities Manager, and Supervisor.
 Her responsibilities encompass: Executive Assistance/Management, Office Management, Operating Systems and Procedures, Project Management and Administration, Licensing Agreements and Compliance Processes, Contract Initiation and Management, Right-Hand Support for Mergers and Acquisitions, IPO Process, Employee Supervision and Training, HR Administration, Liaison with Board Members and C-Level Executives, Maintaining Corporate Records, and other related areas too numerous and diverse to list here.

-Michele is a Business and Professional Women (BPW) leader.
-Since 2010, she has volunteered for this organization and served as a Board Member of BPW Colorado and BPW Boulder.
-Michele was the President of BPW Boulder for two years and served in the following roles: President-Elect, VP of Marketing, VP of Technology, Strategy Team Leader, Social Media Chair, Webmistress, Recording Secretary, Communications Chair, and Grant Review Committee.
+Michele is a National Federation of Business and Professional Women Clubs (NFBPWC) leader.
+Since 2010, she has volunteered for this international organization and served in various roles, including: President, Board of Director, President-Elect, VP of Marketing, Communications Chair, VP of Technology, Strategy Team Leader, Social Media Chair, Webmistress, Recording Secretary, Grant Review Committee, and Newsletter Chair.